Montrose, Colorado: Geography

 According to the United States Census Bureau, the city has a total area of 18.5 sqmi; all of it is land.

 Montrose is at the south end of the Uncompahgre valley and is built on the Uncompahgre River, which runs to the north, where 60 miles further its waters will join the Colorado River.
 It is surrounded by, to the north, the widening Uncompahgre Valley and the Grand Mesa, to the east, the Black Canyon of the Gunnison National Park, to the south, the San Juan Mountains, and to the west the Uncompahgre Plateau.
 The valley is arid, and is only arable due to the water from the Gunnison Tunnel and Ridgway Reservoir.

 Climate

 Montrose features a semi-arid Continental climate zone.
 The town sits on high grasslands in the Uncompahgre Valley of Western Colorado.
-Snowfall occurs during the winter but is usually short-lived due to the high altitude and abundant sunshine.
+Snowfall occurs during the winter but is usually short-lived due to the high elevation and abundant sunshine.